shooshtarilab/RegSCOUT/README.md

 ### [cell type name].filtered_coaccessible_sites4s.txt
 These files are the results of cicero analysis.
 They will have three columns: Peak1, Peak2, and coaccess (the co-accessibility value calculated between Peak1 and Peak2).
 Only peak-peak interactions with co-accessibility > 0.05 will be found in these files.
 One file will be output for each cell type in the scATAC-seq data.

-### risk_regions_ppa.xlsx
-Table that provides information on risk-mediating peaks (RMPs) found by RegSCOUT.
-RMPs are those open chromatin regions that contain at least one effect-SNP.
-It has three columns: region (the RMP), cell (the cell types in which the region was found to be an RMP), and sumPPA (the sum of the PPAs of all effect-SNPs that fall in that RMP).

-### peak_cluster_matrix.txt
-A binary matrix that contains cell types as columns and RMPs as rows.
-A '1' indicates that that a RMP was found in a specified cell type whereas a '0' means it was not.

-### cell_peak.png
-A visual representation of risk_regions_ppa.xlsx.
-This heatmap shows RMPs on the y-axis and cell types on the x-axis.
-A heatmap cell shaded in red indicates that a certain RMP was found in a certain cell type whereas if a cell is shaded in white, that RMP was not found in that cell type.
-The bar on the right of this heatmap with shades of blue shows the sumPPA value obtained for each RMP.

-### risk_regions_ratio.xlsx
-Table providing information on RMPs and their associated effect-SNPs.
-This table has 4 columns: TFSNP (a TF-SNP pair identified by atSNP), region (an RMP), cell (the cell type in which this effect SNP was found to fall in this RMP), and log_lik_ratio (the log likelihood ratio describing an effect-SNPs effect on the TF's binding affinity).

-### TF_cluster_matrix.txt
-A binary matrix that contains cell types as columns and TF-SNP pairs as rows.
-If a TF-SNP pair was found relevant to a certain cell type it would obtain a value of '1', otherwise it would obtain a value of '0'.

-### cell_tf.png
-A visual representation of risk_regions_ratio specific to TF-SNP pairs.
-This heatmap shows TF-SNP pairs on the y-axis and cell types on the x-axis.
-A heatmap cell shaded in red indicates that a certain TF-SNP pair was found relevant to a certain cell type whereas if a cell is shaded in white, that TF-SNP pair was not found relevant to that cell type.
-The bar on the right of this heatmap with shades of blue shows the log likelihood ratio value obtained for each TF-SNP pair.

-### Aff_peak_interact_gene.csv
-Table that shows the links between RMPs and their target genes.
-This table has 6 columns: Peak1 (An RMP), Peak2 (the co-accessible peak associated with the RMP), coaccess (the co-accessibility value between those two peaks), Promoter (the promoter region of the affected gene defined by --prom_th_up and --prom_th_down parameters), Gene (the id of affected gene), and Cell_Type (the cell type in which this putative RMP-gene interaction was detected).
-Please note that the rows with identical Peak1 and Peak2 represent the RMPs which directly overlap the promoters of their target genes.

-### cell_gene.csv
-A binary matrix that shows genes as columns and cell types as rows.
-A '1' indicates that a gene was prioritized in a cell type according to cicero (co-accessibility value > 0.05 between an RMP and the gene's promoter), whereas a value of '0' indicates the gene was not prioritized in that cell type.

 ### cell_gene.png
 A visual representation of cell_gene.csv.
 This heatmap shows cell types on the y-axis and genes on the x-axis.
 A heatmap cell shaded in red indicates that a certain gene was prioritized to a certain cell type whereas if a cell is shaded in white, that gene was not found relevant to that cell type according to cicero.

-### Gene_promoter_matrix.txt
-A binary matrix that shows cell types as columns and RMP-gene pairs as rows.
-This matrix is specific to those genes whose promoters were overlapped by an RMP.
-A '1' indicates that that RMP-gene pair was identified in that cell type, whereas a '0' indicates that RMP-gene pair was not found relevant to that cell type.

-### cell_gene_promoter.png
-A visual representation of Gene_promoter_matrix.txt.
-This heatmap is specific to those genes whose promoters were overlapped by an RMP.
-This heatmap shows RMP-gene pairs on the y-axis and cell types on the x-axis.
-A heatmap cell shaded in red indicates that a certain RMP-gene pair was found relevant to a certain cell type whereas if a cell is shaded in white, that pair was not found relevant to that cell type.

-### Gene_enhancer_matrix.txt
-A binary matrix that shows cell types as columns and RMP-gene pairs as rows.
-This matrix is specific to the case where cicero identified a relationship between an RMP and a gene's promoter where the RMP did not overlap the gene's promoter.
-A '1' indicates that that RMP-gene pair was identified in that cell type, whereas a '0' indicates that RMP-gene pair was not found relevant to that cell type.

-### cell_gene_enhancer.png
-A visual representation of Gene_enhancer_matrix.txt.
-This heatmap is specific to those genes whose promoters were found to be co-accessible with an RMP but the RMP did not directly overlap the promoter.
-This heatmap shows RMP-gene pairs on the y-axis and cell types on the x-axis.
-A heatmap cell shaded in red indicates that a certain RMP-gene pair was found relevant to a certain cell type whereas if a cell is shaded in white, that pair was not found relevant to that cell type.

 ## If mode is set to peak_table (--mode peak_table)